毎日コピー英作文法実践で英語脳を創る

 `No, indeed; I don't know anything.
 You see, I am stuffed,

-so I have no brains at all,
+so I have no brains at all,' he answered sadly.

 `Oh,' said Dorothy, `I'm awfully sorry for you.'